tzl777/DeepQT/DeepQTH/README.md

 # Demo: Prediction of defect-free graphene

 We provide a defect-free graphene [dataset](https://doi.org/10.5281/zenodo.17490788) for predicting the equilibrium-state Hamiltonian of large-scale graphene systems.
 Copy the raw folder from the dataset into the `./0_generate_dataset/expand_dataset` directory.

 Then, open the `preprocess.ipynb` script located in the `./1_preprocess` directory, set the corresponding paths and computational parameters, and execute the code.
 The preprocessed `h5` data and `graph` data will be generated and saved in the `./0_generate_dataset/expand_dataset/processed` and `./0_generate_dataset/expand_dataset/graph` directories, respectively.

+After obtaining the graph data from preprocessing, open the `train.ipynb` script located in the `./2_train` directory.
+Set the appropriate file paths, neural network architecture parameters, and training parameters, then execute the script to begin training.
+During the training process, a `./2_train/trained_model` directory will be automatically created under `./2_train` to store training logs, loss values, learning rates, and the optimized model learned throughout the training process.

+After training is completed, navigate to the `3_predict` directory and place the structure files to be predicted in the `3_predict/predict` folder.
+Perform a single-point DFT calculation on the target structure to generate the necessary input data for preprocessing.
+Finally, open the `predict.ipynb` script in the `3_predict` directory, set the path to the trained model and the corresponding computational parameters, and execute the code in the script.
+This will perform the prediction and compute electronic structure properties such as band structures and density of states.